erwanor/graph-politics/README.md

 ### Data sources:

-The US Government Open Data Initiative, the Federal Election Comission (FEC), Wikileaks and a various public registries for which I am building scrappers.
+The US Government Open Data Initiative, the Federal Election Comission (FEC), Wikileaks and various public registries for which I am building scrappers.

 ### Objective: